 Mathematics is taught as a standalone subject but is also integrated into other subject areas and across the whole curriculum.
-In this way pupils learn the place of mathematics in the world around them.
+In this way, pupils learn the place of mathematics in the world around them.
 Lessons include practical investigations, problem solving and verbal activities.
 Students participate in regular speaking and listening activities in order to improve their use of appropriate mathematical vocabulary.
-In addition, staff use Interactive Whiteboards in lessons to support students' learning.

 Teachers use a range of learning and teaching styles, incorporating individual, pair, class and group work into lessons.
-We make great use of age related software, such as 'Choose It' and websites such as 'Purple Mash' along with games and real-life materials to engage students and help them to learn in the way that best suits their needs.
-Children are taught through discussion, practical activity, games, investigations, problem solving and recording which can be supported through the use of IT.
+We make great use of age related software, such as 'Choose It' and websites such as 'Purple Mash' and 'Education City' along with games and real-life materials to engage students and help them to learn in the way that best suits their needs.
+Children are taught through exploration, discussion, practical activities, games, investigations, problem solving and recording which can be supported through the use of IT.
 The teaching style and methods are varied according to the subject matter and the pupils being taught.
+Teachers have access to Teach Active resources and are encouraged to use in lessons in order to engage and enthuse pupils whilst learning and keeping healthy through a range of practical activities.